**UPDATED JANUARY 2019**

 Moms know their kids best.
 If you feel there is something wrong that needs to be checked immediately, please go to your child’s physician!

-Moms often report that the reason they take their children to the emergency room is that they want immediate pain relief and do not want the ear infection to cause permanent ear damage.
+Moms often report that the reason they take their children to the emergency room (or urgent care center) is that they want immediate pain relief and do not want the ear infection to cause permanent ear damage or hearing loss.

 Mild to moderate hearing loss occurs with each ear infection due to ear fluid build up.
 The hearing usually returns to normal when the infection resolves.
 If the ear fluid does not resolve, children may benefit from the placement of ear tubes.

 If your child is severely ill with fever and ear pain but also has associated cough, vomiting, diarrhea, dehydration or has other worrisome symptoms, your child is an excellent candidate for the emergency room visit.
-This visit is not to assess the ear infection, but to assess what else is wrong that is making your child so ill.
+This visit is not just to assess for an ear infection but to assess what else is wrong that is making your child so ill.
+The visit is important to ensure a serious ear infection complication is not present.

 As always, much love for supporting my work.
 I will be adding many more posts to highlight parenting and healthcare tips, so be sure to consider subscribing to my podcast or to my blog to avoid missing a post!